 All other pages, including the main body of the dissertation, references, bibliographies and appendices, are numbered continuously using Arabic numerals (1, 2, 3...), starting from the number "1".
 These page numbers should be centered at the bottom of each page, however, if you have formatted your dissertation according to the previous guidelines, placing the Arabic numerals at the top right corner of each page, we will still accept your dissertation deposit.

 It is possible to set up section breaks in Microsoft Word to account for the three different types of page numbering while keeping the entire dissertation in one file.
-We are putting together a guide to setting this up, which will be available soon.

 Please note that any page that contains a large chart, graph or image that has a "landscape" orientation must still include a page number in the same location as all other pages.
 This page number should be placed so that, if the page is rotated to a "portrait" orientation, the number appears centered at the bottom.
 These individual pages may then be oriented "landscape" within your PDF file if you wish, to make them easier to read.